Editorial policy

 Quote and privacy policy

-Quotes are used as short illustrative excerpts that support the quantified signal on the page.
-The public insights experience should not expose raw review archives, full quote libraries, or personally identifiable review data.
+Quotes are short excerpts that support a measured signal on the page.
+Public insights do not expose raw review archives, full quote libraries, or personally identifiable review data.
+Excerpts are used to make a theme easier to understand, not to recreate a source platform's review feed.

 Update policy

-Published dates, data-collected dates, and page freshness should stay visible.
-When market snapshots refresh, the page should reflect the new evidence scope without changing the meaning of older methodology claims.
+Published dates, collection dates, and freshness stay visible.
+When market snapshots refresh, the page reflects the new evidence scope and keeps the same interpretation discipline: aggregated signals, visible limits, and clear separation between measured patterns and operator judgment.

 Reference links

-Use these reference pages to understand how Reviato builds and governs the public insights library.
+These reference pages explain how Reviato builds, reviews, and updates the public insights library.